hidenori-shinohara/scp-proofs/executable-models/model-6/README.md

 And we consider any set `V` that satisfies the 5 statements above.

-It is important to emphasize that we consider any configuration as long as they satisfy the statements above, and we do not consider other concepts such as quorum slices.
+It is important to emphasize that we consider any configuration as long as they satisfy the statements above, and we do not consider other concepts.
+Specifically, quorums are not defined in terms of quorum slices and any sets can block any nodes as long as they satisfy the 5 axioms.

 Of course, this abstraction makes sense only if all the statements above are indeed in correct in the white paper, and the following is a sketch of a proof for each.